 The batch was thrown back and forth as mixing went along; a center line was used a few more times for transferring half the batch into another lug for better blending.
 After spice looked well distributed and sausage became somewhat sticky, the entire batch went back into one lug; ready for stuffing.

-Since I was already grinding at that point in time moved on to the remainder of the pork before the start of Polish sausage stuffing.
+Since I was already grinding at that point in time we moved on to grinding the remainder of the pork before the start of Polish sausage stuffing.
 An effort was made to mix fat and lean while all the rest of the pork was ran once through the 3/16 plate; then I set it all side for batching.
-Upon completion the grinder head was taken apart and cleaned immediately by my brother.
+Upon completion of grinding the grinder head was taken apart and cleaned immediately by my brother.
 Someone left a wrench on the table by the grinder motor; as I started stuffing long Polish links.
 The one gallon bag seen here was used to measure link length.
 Casing ends were tied on both ends of six long link chains then those 6 went into a gallon bag and were rolled to exclude as much air as practical.
 Two rolled and sealed bags of 6 links then went into another gallon bag to accomplish a double freezer wrap.

-While I worked up the Polish my brother started scaling and blending various 25 pound sausage batches, using pre-blended spice mixtures.
+While I worked up the fresh Polish sausage my brother started scaling and blending various 25 pound sausage batches, using pre-blended spice mixtures.
 Spices were dissolved in cold water before being added to batches.
 This pic shows the stuffing horn removed from the stuffer for bulk sausage chub filling.